PawelPopkiewicz/CS3305-2025-Team-10/gateway/README.md

 #### Parameters:

 - stop.id(int): unique identifier of the bus stop
-- stop.name(str): name of the bus stop, human readable
+- stop.name(str): name of the bus stop, human-readable
 - stop.lat, stop.lon(float): latitude and longitude of the bus stop, used to locate it on the map

 ## getArrivingBuses(stop.id)